 Monoliths vs microservices: How to choose the right architecture for your application

 Despite the many advantages and disadvantages of these two architecture patterns, your biggest concern would be to identify the right one for your application.
 Well, there are several factors that you should consider before making the decision.
 Let’s go through some of those factors.

-- Nature of the application: First and foremost, you should verify the nature of your application and see what’s the most suitable architecture pattern for it.
-The use cases laid out in the previous section can help you with this part.
+- Nature of the application: First and foremost, you should verify your application’s nature and see its most suitable architecture pattern.
+The use cases in the previous section can help you with this part.

 - Business risk: The perks of the microservice architecture often make many feel that it is the only way to move forward.
-However, rushing with microservices when it’s not needed can put a business at risk.
-Make sure you carefully go through all the possible requirements and risks for the project to ensure none of the development efforts go to waste.
+However, when it’s not needed, rushing with microservices can put a business at risk.
+Ensure you carefully go through all the possible requirements and risks for the project to ensure none of the development efforts go to waste.

 - Infrastructure: You also need to take another look at your infrastructure before making a decision.
 Microservices architecture requires excellent cloud-based infrastructure for smooth operations.